Abdallah-Dundalk/MS1/readme.md

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

 Other General Project Advice
 Below you will find a couple of extra tips that may be helpful when completing your project.
 Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!
+Use a colour pallet to hhelp decide which colours to use.
+Coolor is a fantastic site that can present colour pallets from a photogrpah that you upload.
+I found this to be an amazing tool as I was having difficulty in chosign colors that work well together.

+Allowing suffientc t=ime for your project is eesential as it is very easy to over estimate how much work you will complete in a any gievn time frame as bugs or other unexpected circuumstances can delay you leading to an insane amount of "crunch" towards the end as your deadline approaceh.

+Scope your project cuatiously also , as again its easy top ovrestimate how much work can be compoeted in a given timeframe.

+Keep your codign tidy from teh beginign an dsas you go alonm gas iot will make readign and navigating your cown code much easier and save havngit to tidy the code at the.
+Chose id and class names carefuilly as I pften found mysefl changign teh m later to be a better description adn tis meant having to check carefully that all rules targingt eh ids and classes were also changed accordignly.
+Lesson learned is to chose the name carefully from teh outsse t , so you dont have to chnage it again.

+Remain calm.
+When you get stuck and some code is not working as you expect, stay calm as getting frustrated makes it harder to find teh fix.
+If you get really stuck, take a break clear your head, and sometimes the solution will just piop into your head or even pop into you head after sleeping on it.
+If all else fails, gogle is your firend, but again, searching for answerrs is much harder when angry or frustrated, take you time and stay calm.

 One of the most basic elements of keeping a healthy commit history is with the commit message.
 When getting started with your project, read through this article by Chris Beams on How to Write a Git Commit Message